How to buy an electric car through a limited company

-- Provided you are registered for VAT, you can potentially reclaim VAT on lease payments for your electric vehicle when you put your car through your company.
+- Provided you are registered for VAT, you can potentially reclaim VAT on operating lease payments for your electric vehicle when you put your car through your company.
 You can claim 100% if the car is for 100% business use only and not available for private use.
 50% VAT is reclaimable if used for personal use.

 - If you buy the car, you can claim 100% VAT if it’s only used for business miles and not available for personal use at all.

 - The installation of a charge point at work also qualifies for the first-year allowance and you can claim tax relief of 100% in the year these costs were incurred.

 Why electric cars reduce costs